 Once beam position calibrations, optics with target field and acceptance studies have been completed, the cross section can be extracted.
 Studies are underway to calculate the packing fraction and dilution factor, which will determine the percentage of electrons that were not scattered from a proton in the ammonia target.
-Analysis of data taken with the third arm, which will be used as a cross check of the beam and target polarization, is also in progress.
+Analysis of data taken with the 3^rd arm, which which be used as a cross check of the beam and target polarization, is also on going.
 Preliminary physics asymmetries and yields can be seen in figure 5.

-Figure 5: Left: Preliminary physics asymmetries for the longitudinal and transverse magnetic field setting.
-Right: Preliminary yields showing the nitrogen and proton elastic peaks.
+Figure 5: Preliminary results: (a) Physics asymmetries for the longitudinal and transverse magnetic field setting and (b) yields showing the nitrogen and proton elastic peaks.